mantidproject/mantid/docs/source/techniques/PolarisedDiffractionILL.rst

 Sample data reduction
 =====================

-The sample data reduction follows the same steps of monitor normalisation, background subtraction, polarisation correction, and self-attenuation correction as vanadium data reduction.
+The sample data reduction follows the same steps of monitor or time normalisation, background subtraction, polarisation correction, and self-attenuation correction as vanadium data reduction.
 Should the self-attenuation correction be taken into account, the relevant sample and environment parameters need to be defined in a dictionary that is provided to `SampleAndEnvironmentProperty` with keys described in the vanadium reduction section.